 Using a zero fret is the most robust way of getting the same tone out of an open string as of a fretted string.
 Additionally, it ensures getting the correct string height at the headstock end, as opposed to a conventional nut that is cut to depth and that, when incorrectly cut, can lead to poor playability and tuning issues.
-We do use a fretwire for the 0-fret that is slightly taller than the remaining frets, because this generally leads to better playability and ease of setup.
-Lastly, [most of] our bridges are made from anodized aluminium, which is not electrically conductive.
+We do use a fretwire for the 0-fret that is slightly taller than the remaining frets because this generally leads to better playability and ease of setup.
+Lastly, [most of] our bridges are made from anodized aluminum, which is not electrically conductive.
 We ground the 1st string at the bridge, and the 0-fret grounds the remaining strings.
 The drawback of a 0-fret is that, despite there being a “nut” just behind it to secure the strings sideways, it can wear out.
 This is normal, and any skilled guitar technician will be able to replace it.
-Just make sure you use high quality stainless steel fretwire.
+Just make sure you use high-quality stainless steel fretwire.